paultopia/techuplaw/content/tutorials/markdown.md

 3. I can easily edit on other devices, even an iPhone.

-4. Pandoc's word template is fine formatting for most of my uses; LaTeX, of course, is actually good formatting unlike anything Word can produce (which is why people who produce serious documents with actual desktop publishing appearance demands do not ever use Word---they use LaTeX if they're math/science people, and Adobe InDesign if they're artsy/marketing people).
+4. Pandoc's word template is fine formatting for most of my uses; LaTeX, of course, is actually good formatting unlike anything Word can produce (which is why people who produce serious documents with actual desktop publishing appearance demands do not ever use Word--they use LaTeX if they're math/science people, and Adobe InDesign if they're artsy/marketing people).

 5. As you add special features to Word documents, like citations linked in with Zotero, it gets even more slow and crash-prone.
 With Markdown and Pandoc, this is plain text and you can just compile with a Zotero-generated BibTex file.